lcbc-epfl/comp_chem_py/README.rst

    #.
 Remove old comp_chem_py libraries and rename the new one.
    #.
 Make library open source.
    #.
 Link documentation to read the docs.
    #.
+Add link to documentation in this README file
+   #.
 Add tests.
 Maybe with doctest.
    #.
 Consider making comp_chem_utils an external submodule.